 A Serious Lack of Women in IT Security

 Even with all of the advances women have made in business all the way up to CEOs, there's still a major lack of women in computer sciences.
-Over a 10 year period from 1990 to 2010, the number has gone from 30 percent down to 18 percent with only 11 percent working in information security professionals .
+Over a 10-year period from 1990 to 2010, the number has gone from 30 percent down to 18 percent with only 11 percent working as information security professionals .

 Some of the reasons include lack of awareness, the cultural opinion that women aren't good at math, and the belief held by women that the profession is not welcoming to women.

 Qualified women could help to reduce the 30,000 unfilled positions and contribute their talents to the profession.
 There's no question that diversity helps to enhance creativity.
 Research data from the Center of Talent Innovation shows that companies with diverse employees are 45 percent more likely to enjoy increased market share, and 70 percent more likely to experience new markets.

 Addressing the Issues & Education

 The future is now and there is a call to action for women in information security.
 Even the 2014 RSA Conference in late February, which was held in San Francisco, addressed the lack of female professionals in the information security sector with a session entitled “Right Skills, Right Time, Right Industry: Women in Security” .

 Fortunately, this April, IBM, Microsoft, Google, Facebook, Lockheed Martin, and other organizations will be casting a brighter light on the issues by sponsoring the first National Women in Cybersecurity Conference to be held at the Marriott in Nashville, TN on April 11-12.

 The conference is directed toward bringing women from faculty, students, professionals, and researchers together for mentoring, networking, and the sharing of experiences.
 Individuals or any enterprise interested in supporting women's retention and recruiting efforts are encouraged to attend.